 As a result, this statement was released by the group, and endorsed by the Sabeel-Kairos Board of Trustees to be used as an advocacy tool: A Response to ‘Cry for Hope’: A Call to the Churches and the WCC Assembly 2022 | Sabeel-Kairos

-The Theology Group is led by Revd Brian Brown, an influential anti-apartheid campaigner, author, and retired minister in the Methodist Church.
+From 2018-22 the Theology Group was led by Revd Brian Brown, an influential anti-apartheid campaigner, author, and retired minister in the Methodist Church.
 You can find out more about Brian, including a look at his latest book, here: “Apartheid South Africa!
-Apartheid Israel?” by Brian J Brown (apartheid-southafrica-israel.com)
+Apartheid Israel?” by Brian J Brown (apartheid-southafrica-israel.com) We are very grateful to Brian for his inspirational leadership.